-Improvements to IFRSs (issued May 2010)
+Improvements to IFRSs

 In May 2010, the IASB issued its third omnibus of amendments to its standards, primarily with a view to removing inconsistencies and clarifying wording.
 There are separate transitional provisions for each standard.

-The adoption of the following amendments resulted in changes to accounting policies, but did not have any impact on the financial position or performance of the Group.
+The adoption of the following amendments resulted in changes to accounting policies, but no impact on the financial position or performance of the Group.

-IFRS 3 Business Combinations: The measurement options available for non-controlling interest (NCI) have been amended.
-Only components of NCI that constitute a present ownership interest that entitles their holder to a proportionate share of the entity's net assets in the event of liquidation shall be measured at either fair value or at the present ownership instruments' proportionate share of the acquiree's identifiable net assets.
+IFRS 3 Business Combinations: The measurement options available for non-controlling interest (NCI) were amended.
+Only components of NCI that constitute a present ownership interest that entitles their holder to a proportionate share of the entity's net assets in the event of liquidation should be measured at either fair value or at the present ownership instruments' proportionate share of the acquiree's identifiable net assets.
 All other components are to be measured at their acquisition date fair value.